leeton1412/bronament/README.md

 ## Content

-- All images from this website are obtained from [Cosmic Rodney Facebook page](https://en-gb.facebook.com/cosmicrodney/)
+- All images from this website are obtained from [Unsplash](https://unsplash.com/)

-- Band Bio information is personally composed by the band members.
+- Game information is obtained via [WikipediaAPI](https://www.mediawiki.org/wiki/API:Main_page).

-- Gallery Ekko lightbox is botained from [Ekko lightbox](https://ashleydw.github.io/lightbox/)

-- Nav bar basic structure obtained from [CodePen](https://codepen.io/ericagulto/full/KgdyqJ/)
+- Nav bar basic structure obtained from [CodePen](https://codepen.io/ericagulto/full/KgdyqJ/).

+- Footer basic structure obatined from [MDbootstrap](https://mdbootstrap.com/docs/jquery/navigation/footer/).

-- Hover affects obtained from [Hover.css](https://ianlunn.github.io/Hover/)
+- Hover and Landing.html affects obtained from [Animista](https://animista.net/)

-- Event Calendar obtained from [Bootsnipp](https://bootsnipp.com/snippets/VgzeR)

 ## Acknowledgments

 - Thanks to Seun Owonikoko @seun_mentor
 - Stuart Crang For encouraging me to join the course
 - My current Linkedin Group for help and motivation.
-- Cosmic Rodney for allowing me to build a site for them.
+- Code institute Tutor support for their guidance.
 - Code institute for providing me with the tools to chase my dreams